 A prized tea sourced from ancient, 500-year-old pu-erh trees, named after the town of Pu-erh in Yunnan, China.
 Initially, pu-erh leaves are processed like a green tea, then they are piled, dampened, regularly turned and fermented for 60 days.
 They can be compacted into bricks or cakes for aging.
 Its flavor profile is deep and earthy and the Chinese drink it after a rich meal to aid digestion.
 Try Emperor's Pu-erh for a bold cup with hints of malt.
 Medium to high caffeine.

 Did you know that, despite their name, herbal “teas” are not technically tea?
 Also known as “teasans” (or tisanes) these blends do not contain Camellia sinensis leaves; they are herbs, roots, fruits and flowers like rooibos, mint, chamomile, honeybush and turmeric, which are brewed like tea.
-Moroccan Mint or Rooibos Chai are calming herbal teasans.
-No to low caffeine.
+Moroccan Mint or Rooibos Chai are some of my favorites.
+No caffeine.